top of page

 Microcopy components

 I worked with each design lead across our 3 pillars, (Growth, Retention and EMR) to identify some of the most commonly used strings across the Cerebral platform.
-I designated the following categories for microcopy and included a definition, purpose, and instructions for use:

 • CTAs